Khaosssss/TypeSpeed/README.md

 ## Features

 - **Real-Time Typing Speed Calculation**: Measures typing speed as the user types.
-- **Accuracy Tracking**: Displays the percentage of correctly typed characters.
+- **Accuracy Tracking**: Displays the mistakes done in different color.
 - **Dynamic Text Samples**: Offers a variety of text passages for practice.
 - **User-Friendly Interface**: Simple and clean design for a seamless user experience.